embernet/sidekick/web_ui/public/sidekick_ai.md

 ### Notes Explorer Features

 - Lists the notes you have created
-- Filter notes by name
+- Filter notes by name, bookmarked, or starred
 - Click on a note to open it
 - Bulk delete notes by filtering and clicking the trashcan button next to the filter text